 Inspired by immersive, interactive theatre.

 I recently went to an interactive theatre experience called ‘Alice’s Adventures Underground’.
 Instead of taking a seat, I became part of an optical illusion installation, walked through fantasy gardens, danced with the Queen of Hearts, ate biscuits and drank tea with the actors, all in one ‘theatre’ show.
 The experience is immersive, engaging, and gets you physically involved.
-It was a very powerful experience — one that should be used far more in retail environments.
+It was a very powerful experience — one that should be used far more in retail environments and one whose concepts I’m eager to integrate into our retail design agency.

 Immersive theatre, interactive theatre, or site-specific theatre, are different names given to performances that are not bound by the classic stage setting or one-way relationship with the audience.
 In this type of theatre, the environment and audience become part of the narrative.

 The performing arts are already a big source of inspiration for the retail world.
-My brush with interactive theatre is another reminder of just how much we have to learn!
+My brush with interactive theatre is another reminder of just how much our retail design agency and others have to learn!
 Although there are all kinds of things from immersive theatre that can inspire us, two specific areas can easily be adapted for today’s retail landscape.

 What could this mean for retail?